 - A high hedge is defined in the Act as a barrier to light and access (including access to view or outlook) formed wholly or predominantly by a line (rough or regular) of two or more evergreen or semi-evergreen trees or shrubs that rise to a height of more than 2 metres above ground.

 - The complainant's property must be domestic - defined as a dwelling (which may be only part of a larger building, including flats) or any associated garden or yard (which need not be physically attached to the dwelling as long as it is legally linked).
 You don't have to be the owner of the dwelling.
 The hedge need not be on the boundary of the complainant's property or even on an adjoining property; and the property on which the hedge is growing does not have to be domestic.

 - The complainant must show that the problem relates to hedge height and that it is adversely affecting the reasonable enjoyment of the domestic property.
 Complaints about roots are excluded.

-- Before determining a complaint the council will charge a fee of £457, or £228.50 for those who fall within one of the council's concessionary categories.
+- Before determining a complaint the council may charge a fee, details will be provided after a complaint has been registered, exemptions may apply for those who fall within one of the council's concessionary categories.

 - If the council thinks the complaint is justified, it may order the hedge owner to remedy the problem by, for example, reducing the hedge to a specified height and maintaining it at the lower level.
 The order, called a Remedial Notice, will set a time limit for carrying out the initial action, and will remain in force for as long as the hedge remains on site; however, such an order may never require removal or reduction to a height of less than two metres.